ycpcs/cs365-spring2019/lectures/lecture10.md

 Demo: [prodcons.zip](prodcons.zip)

 > A fast producer thread enqueues the letters A to Z in a bounded queue which may contain up to 5 items.
-A slow consumer thread consumes the letters at the range of 1 per second.
+A slow consumer thread consumes the letters at the rate of 1 per second.
 Because the producer is blocked when the queue is full, the producer is forced to slow down to match the rate of the consumer.